Healthdirect Free Australian health advice you can count on.

 Each of these conditions can progress over time, meaning that your glasses prescription may change.
 See your optometrist every 1 to 2 years to ensure your glasses are still appropriate for you.

 Your optometrist can give you suitable contact lenses and advice about how to wear them safely.
-Contact lenses that do not fit your eyes well or are worn incorrectly can cause serious complications.
+Contact lenses that do not fit your eyes well or are worn incorrectly can cause complications.
 It's important to follow your optometrist's instructions.

 Resources and support